JohnHofbauer/website/README.md

 - hack-a-thon projects
 - add my tryhackme learning - maybe a link to my profile
 - add an abstraction for all computer systems
+- use stacked containers to give the website depth.